Tax on Cryptocurrency in Ireland

 It is important to know that Cryptoassets are highly volatile unregulated investment products.
 There is no EU investor protection.

-How much tax do you pay on Cryptocurrency or NFTs ?
+How much tax do you pay on Cryptocurrency ?

 Investing or Trading ?